SAHILDIXIT06/civicai/README.md

 Option B — Public tunnel using ngrok
 - Install ngrok and run: `ngrok http 3000`.
-- Add the ngrok domain to Firebase authorized domains.
 - Open the ngrok HTTPS URL on your phone.

 ## Snapshot tags